jbm950/jbm950.github.io/source/projects/solar_thermal_mk1/solar_thermal_mk1.md

           couplers that came with the pump
 >       - Other option would be to find a pump that comes with a smaller
           diameter coupler to begin with

+> __Putting holes in the bottle caps__

+> - Initially tried scissors but that turned out to be infeasible